 Being able to manage your stock efficiently and effectively is a hugely important part of running an online store and there are three main areas to this, which are:

 - Managing your inventory

-One of the things that is a little different with Shopify, is organising your products as they have developed their own collection system.
-In the manual mode, this works in a very similar way to a traditional category system but the automatic mode uses rules based off product tags and to get this working effectively, it is worth reading through the Shopify documentation.
+One of the things that is a little different with Shopify, is organizing your products as they have developed their own collection system.
+In the manual mode, this works in a very similar way to a traditional category system but the automatic mode uses rules based on product tags and to get this working effectively, it is worth reading through the Shopify documentation.

 If you just want to quickly update your inventory quantity, then you can use the Inventory section of the dashboard but this offers a similar filter system to the other bulk editor, which allows you to update multiple things at the same time.

 The add new product page in Wix is very similar to Shopify, in terms of being a very simple, single-page layout.
 What is slightly different, is that you pick whether you want to add a digital or physical product before you are taken to the add new product page.